 Kent continued as Curriculum director, guiding the program through it's first CAAHEP accreditation.
 Prior to the 1996–97 academic year, Kent transferred to Curriculum Director responsibilities to Dr. Patrick Sexton.
 Kent continued to teach athletic training courses within the curriculum, along with Theresa Mackey and Patrick Sexton.
 The program is currently housed within the Department of Human Performance, in the College of Allied Health and Nursing.
 Program graduates continue to perform extremely well on the BOC Examination, obtain high quality graduate positions, teacher/athletic trainer positions, admission to other allied health professional programs, and obtain employment in the "Mankato State" Athletic Training tradition.

 The current program is housed in a state–of–the–art facility in Highland Center.
 This facility was completed in October of 2002 and serves as both an academic laboratory and as a health care facility for intercollegiate athletics.
 The major remains CAATE accredited with the next comprehensive review by the CAATE will occur in 2007–08.
 Current faculty consist of Dr. Patrick Sexton, ATC (Program Director), and Dr. Theresa Mackey, ATC (Clinical Coordinator) teach the required clinical and didactic coursework.
 Athletic training students obtain supervised clinical experience both on– and off–campus.
-We currently have 11 ATCs on campus (three full–time staff and seven graduate assistants through athletics and three faculty) and two ATCs off–campus (high school and clinic) with planned expansions to other sites in the near future.
+We currently have 8 ATCs on campus (three full–time staff and five graduate assistants through athletics and three faculty) and five ATCs off–campus (high school and clinic) with planned expansions to other sites in the near future.